Frances-Odunaiya/Frances-Odunaiya/README.md

 **Rola01/Rola01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->

-# I'm Frances also known as Rola.
-## I am passionate and multi-talented with a love for all things tech, data, and health.
-### As you explore this corner of the digital world, you'll find a collection of my endeavors in software development, data analysis, business intelligence, and business analysis.
+### As you explore this corner of the digital world, you'll find a collection of my endeavors in software development, data analysis, business intelligence, and business analysis as I am passionate and multi-talented with a love for all things tech, data, and health.

 # About Me: